imranwfld/ai-agent-portfolio/README.md

 ## 👤 About Me

 With over **11 years of experience** in RAN virtualization engineering, I am a leading expert in delivering cutting-edge **vRAN** and **O-RAN** solutions for telecom operators.
-I have contributed to several major vRAN and O-RAN deployments for Tier-1 operators, earning multiple awards and recognitions for performance and quality.
+I have contributed to several major vRAN and O-RAN deployments for Tier-1 operators.

 ### Current Focus Areas:
 - Building the world's first commercial **5G O-RAN Network**